brad-morrison/UnityReactBridge/README.md

 - Check the **file paths** for `loader.js`, `framework.js`, and `wasm.gz`.
 - Open the browser console (`F12` > Console) for errors.
+- The server may not be handling compression correctly.
+See header files in example project.
+These tell the server to serve the compressed Unity files correctly.

 ### **2. Messages Not Sending?**